Best Home Run Props Today – Daily MLB HR Picks and Predictions

 Where to place home run prop bets

-You’ve got three solid ways to bet on home run props: sportsbooks, fantasy pick’em apps, and sweepstakes sites.
+You’ve got three solid ways to bet on MLB prop bets: sportsbooks, fantasy pick’em apps, and sweepstakes sites.
 Sportsbooks offer real-money betting.
 DFS apps like Underdog let you build pick’em slips.
 And sweepstakes sites let you play for prizes, even in states without legal sportsbooks.
+Here are our favorite sites along with the best sportsbook promos you can take advantage of with your MLB betting.

-FanDuel, BetMGM, and Caesars all offer home run props every day during the MLB season.
+FanDuel, BetMGM, and Caesars all offer daily MLB player props for home runs during the MLB season.
 You can bet on a player to hit a homer, parlay props together, or choose team-based home run bets.

-If you’re in a legal betting state, these books are your best bet for high limits, deep markets, and fast payouts.
+If you’re in a legal betting state, these books are your best bet for high limits, extensive betting options, and fast payouts.

 Underdog and Sleeper let you pick players to go over or under home run lines.
 It works just like prop betting, but it’s legal in more states, thanks to fantasy rules.